Anton900/Programmeringsmetodik/README.md

-# Programmeringsmetodik
+# Programming methodology
-Labs belonging to the course 'Programmeringsmetodik'.
+Labs belonging to the course 'Programming methodology'.

 Lab 1 - RAII, Merge and Merge-sort.